-- Increase the Opacity slider to superimpose the volume rendering onto the generated ceph. - Various enhanced views of the ceph can be added; each has different advantages. - Bone highlights hard-tissue landmarks. - Soft+Bone emphasizes the soft-tissue on the ceph - Opacity, brightness, and contrast can all be adjusted for image enhancement. - Inverse switches the background to white.
+- Increase the Opacity slider to superimpose the volume rendering onto the generated ceph. - Various enhanced views of the ceph can be added that allows better visualization of certain anatomic structures, soft tissue profiles, airway, etc.; each has different advantages. - The color rendering is only for visualization.
+The colors are based on densities but DO NOT represent the density value of the bone. - Bone highlights hard-tissue landmarks. - Soft+Bone emphasizes the soft-tissue on the ceph - Opacity, brightness, and contrast can all be adjusted for image enhancement. - Inverse switches the background to white.
 (Gray Scale coloring switches black/white.) - Range Setup sets the side of the patient's volume that is superimposed. - Projection provides options to switch between parallel views of the cephalometric images and perspective views which resemble the magnification found in traditional cephalometric radiographs.